Cheryl-Lau/Cheryl-Lau.github.io/profile.md

 </div>

 #### At University of York
-I worked at a Graduate Teaching Assistant for the following undergraduate courses:
+I worked as a Graduate Teaching Assistant for the following undergraduate courses:
 <div class="negative-indent-teaching">
   <p>2020 Spring &emsp; 2nd-year Mathematics (problem class tutor)</p>
 </div>